Frippertronics with Red Panda Tensor.

 You can reverse loop playback with the Dir switch or the Speed knob.
 All direction changes to new layers are recorded so if you record overtop of a reversed loop, that layer will be forwards.
 The Alt setting is much fun and keeps changing loop direction each pass so you can mix forward and reverse layers without having to throw the switch.

 Speed up or slow down memory playback with the Speed or Pitch knob.
 Note that recording while the pitch is set to -1 octave will make that last layer normal pitch.
 But if you turn the Pitch knob back to normal that last layer will play back +1 octave.
 (It’ll make more sense in practice than it does on paper.)
 If you have a free hand while playing, you can speed up or slow down pitch in the fly.

 You can compress the loop length to 2.4 seconds (5p) or stretch it to 38.4 seconds (7a) without changing pitch using the Time knob.
 Note: When stretching, things get choppy.
 When compressing they can get glitchy.

 The higher you crank the Rand knob the more random grains from the loop will be added back into the loop.
-Before noon, the changes are glitches and direction, past noon when the Pitch knob is anywhere but noon, random pitch changes will be added with the Pitch knob setting the range.
+Before noon, the changes are glitches and direction, past noon when the Pitch knob is anywhere but noon, random pitch changes will be added, getting more varied as you turn the Pitch knob in either direction.

 To fade the loop while recording, just stop playing.
 (Fade speed will depend on loop length.
 A traditional-Frippertronics memory length of 4 seconds will fade over 40 seconds.)